What is EV fleet charging?

 Understand EV charge ranges

-Charge range for large trucks is a key consideration when transitioning to an electric fleet, especially when trying to combat range anxiety.
+Charge range for EVs is a key consideration when transitioning to an electric fleet, especially when trying to combat range anxiety.
 While ranges can vary, battery advancements have significantly increased the distance electric trucks can travel on a single charge.
-Most electric vehicles have ranges between 110 and over 300 miles.
+Most electric vehicles have ranges between 150 and over 400 miles.

 See also: Download the EV fleet roadmap